getopenmono/monodocs/articles/c-program-guide-cpp.md

 ### Declaring namespaces

-So far we have seen only classes declared in global space.
+So far in this guide, we have only seen classes declared in global space.
 That is outside any namespace.
 Say, we want to group all our geometric classes in a namespace called `geo`.

 Then *Rect* would be declared as such: